TutorialsLast Updated Jun 9, 20244 min read

 Using any of these methods will result in an index.html at the root of your directory.

-For the rest of the tutorial, we will use the Terminal to run commands.
+For the rest of the tutorial, you will use the Terminal to run commands.
 Unless instructed otherwise, run commands at the root level of your project directory.

 Initializing Git

-Because we created our file locally, we need to push it to GitHub to store it there.
+Because you created our file locally, you need to push it to GitHub to store it there.
 The first step is initializing Git.

 Run: